-Symphonic Band is designed for intermediate wind players and percussionists.
+Symphonic Band is designed for intermediate wind and percussion musicians continuing their music education.
 Students will reinforce intermediate performance skills through regular scale work and technical exercises.
 They will also learn musicianship skills, a historical background of music, and basic music theory.
-Performances will include concerts and festivals.
-Credit for this class is awarded on the basis of participation at rehearsals, concerts, and festivals in addition to the instructor's evaluation of each student's performance ability.
+Performances include concerts and festivals.
+Credit for this class is awarded on the basis of participation at rehearsals, concerts, and festivals in addition to the director's evaluation of each student's performance ability.

-- Demonstrate playing ability of all major scales - Develop an intermediate to advance level of playing ability on their major instrument - Demonstrate knowledge of music theory at a level appropriate to intermediate musicianship

-• Participate in public performances.
+- Demonstrate playing ability of all major scales - Develop an beginning to intermediate level of playing ability on their primary instrument - Demonstrate knowledge of basic level music theory - Participate in concerts, festivals, and public performances